ni/nimble/CONTRIBUTING.md

 ### Watch scripts for development

 When creating a new component in the `nimble-components` package, it's often sufficient to run the `npm run storybook -w @ni/nimble-components` command to preview the component during development.
-However, when integration components with Angular or when modifying multiple packages, it's often necessary to rebuild multiple components as you modify them.
+However, when integration components with Angular or when modifying multiple packages, it's necessary to rebuild multiple components as you modify them.
 To run `*:watch` scripts for all packages simultaneously, this repository uses VS Code Tasks to automatically launch the scripts in configured terminal tabs.

 To launch the watch scripts, open **View»Command palette…** and type `run task`.
 Select `Tasks: Run Task` and then select `Create Watch Terminals` and press enter.